Deathnetworks/Trinity/README.md

 ﻿
 # Trinity

+### Changelog 1.8.18

+* Gizmos (Destructibles, Barricades, Interactables) should now properly be ignored when disabled by game scripts

+* Changed Barbarian destructible ranges to better accomodate large objects

+* Increased hotbar fresh delay to improve performance

+* Evasive fire will now be used less liberally (e.g. so rapid Fire, Impale, etc can now be used)

+* More A5 blacklisted objects

+* Changed defaults for Gold Inactivity timer, default disabled and increased to 10 minutes

+* Ghom Gas Health default set to 60% for all classes

+* Default Misc Combat settings are updated (trashpack=4, radius=20f, GoblinPriority=Normal, nonEliteRange=35, delayAfterKill=150)

+* Default Pickup settings are updated (now best for a regular level 70 character) - white/blue/trash items disabled, only picks up 70+ rares and legendaries

+* ItemRules now supports many more stats (documentation coming)

+* Added 1 second wait after killing bosses (wait for legendary drops)

+* Fixed ItemRules Interpreter Action cache

+* Gorms Wizard/Archon without Familiar fix

+* Gorms DemonHunter elemental arrows with grenade

 ## Changelog 1.8.17

-Removed DeathHandler, latest DB does this automatically.
+* Removed DeathHandler, latest DB does this automatically.

-Fixed error on Interpreter initialization when BattleTag is not available.
+* Fixed error on Interpreter initialization when BattleTag is not available.

 ## Changelog 1.8.16